sabirmohamed/sabirmohamed/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Sabir Mohamed

-Sabir Mohamed is a Engineer at the core,

-I work as Cloud Solution Architect / Developer, I love to listen to customer pain points and address that with tech
+I work as Cloud Solution Architect, I love to listen to customer pain points and address that with tech.

 ---
 🧰 Tools and Buzzwords I work these days